|

 - The pedometer should be parallel to the ground, not tilted in any way.

 - Make a journal and keep track of your pedometer readings each time you use it.
-If you accidentally turn the pedometer off or reset it, you will still know approximately how many steps you have taken that day.
+If you accidentally turn the pedometer off or reset it, you will still know approximate how many steps you have taken that day.

 - If you wear your pedometer all day, record the number of steps when you take it off at bedtime.